BC-Pyle/BC-Pyle/README.md

 - 👋 Hi, I’m @BC-Pyle
 - 👀 I’m interested in ... getting into front end development and UX/UI.
 Currently in a non-tech position and interested in a new career path.
 - 🌱 I’m currently learning ...
-JavaScript, to be followed with HTML and CSS
+React
 - 📫 How to reach me ...
 TBA

 <!---